northhighland/proposal-gen/src/pages/index.md

         North Highland used Agile development to produce first prototype within 15 weeks—with a full site launch in market soon after.
 The launch of the News Hub drove a 108% increase in site visits.
 View
+    - heading: Bank of America
+      subtitle: Transactional Service Model
+      image: /img/boaThumb.jpg
+      imageFull: /img/boaFull.jpg
+      challengeheader: Challenge
+      challengetext:
+        Bank of America needed to upscale its internal capacity creating enhanced web sites and custom print materials, while maximizing cost efficiencies.
+      approachheader: Approach
+      approachtext:
+        North Highland assembled a multi-disciplinary Pod of UI and UX designers, full-stack developers as well as a scrum master to manage various digital and print initiatives in support of Bank of America's team.
+The North Highland team integrated seamlessly with the client's Marketing function, quickly getting up to speed and delivering high-quality output.
+The team also proactively seeked opportunities to improve current workflows and share best practices with the client to improve overall delivery performance.
+      resultheader: Result
+      resulttext: North Highland established an order intake process to provide accountability of the end product, while aligning skillsets to efficiently serve the Financial Advisors.
+We implemented governance and controls to manage scope of work and provide consistent value and the new KPIs provided visibility into creative development.
+The new service model enhanced the structure of the field marketing department and eliminated onboarding and discovery efforts, resulting in over $100k in savings.
+    - heading: Global CPG
+      subtitle: e-Commerce Strategy + Design
+      image: /img/globalcpgThumb.jpg
+      imageFull: /img/globalcpgFull.jpg
+      challengeheader: Challenge
+      challengetext:
+        Our client was seeking to reimagine its B2B Digital Product Catalog that allows franchises to order products and equipment.
+The current experience was outdated and cumbersome, causing customers to circumvent the system and place orders manually.
+      approachheader: Approach
+      approachtext:
+        North Highland conducted a survey which garnered more than 800 responses.
+Based on these insights we re-imagined the actual architecture and user flows.
+After testing these initial concepts, we brought the new concepts to life through fresh clean designs.
+      resultheader: Result
+      resulttext:
+        North Highland was able to eliminate an average of 5 clicks per order, streamlining how customers browse and shop for items, as well as simplifying the checkout process.
+    - heading: Stratasys
+      subtitle: Digital Strategy + Design
+      image: /img/stratasysThumb.jpg
+      imageFull: /img/stratasysFull.jpg
+      challengeheader: Challenge
+      challengetext:
+        The client is a global leader in 3D printing technology that is radically changing the future of manufacturing, medicine, design and education.
+Yet their website was that of an industrial printer maker from ten years ago.
+They wanted to take a great leap, transforming their digital experience to that of a brand leader, while creating a significantly better tool for selling what their customers want – 3D solutions, not a lineup of printers.
+      approachheader: Approach
+      approachtext: North Highland partnered with the client’s Digital team to re-platform, reinvent, redesign and relaunch their website in only three months.
+Our multidisciplinary team conducted a competitive analysis, customer interviews, content audits, and SEO analysis to inform user experience, design and content recommendations.
+Agile processes and principles were used throughout.
+The new site reinforces the client’s market authority, differentiates them from existing and emerging competitors, and enhances the platform as a lead generation tool.
+      resultheader: Result
+      resulttext: Through the streamlined user flows and up- and cross-sell opportunities along the sales funnel, Stratasys was able to increase lead generation by 24%.
 teamcost:
   heading: Team and Cost
   description: We spend each day advising our clients to question the ways they